message/iata/CZ.md

 - spouses of nationals of Czechia and their children younger than 21 years, with a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
 - children of nationals of Czechia younger than 21 years, with a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
 - passengers younger than 12 years.
-5. Passengers arriving from Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa, Zambia or Zimbabwe must complete a "Passenger Locator Form" before boarding at <a href="http://www.prijezdovyformular.cz/">http://www.prijezdovyformular.cz/</a>
-- This does not apply to passengers 6 years and younger.
-6. Passengers must complete a "Passenger Locator Form" before boarding.
+3. Passengers must complete a "Passenger Locator Form" before boarding.
 The form can be found at <a href="http://www.prijezdovyformular.cz/">http://www.prijezdovyformular.cz/</a>
 - This does not apply to:
 - passengers younger than 12 years;
 - nationals of Czechia with a service passport traveling on duty for a maximum stay of 72 hours;
-- passengers with a diplomatic passport traveling on duty for a maximum stay of 72 hours;
+- passengers with a diplomatic passport traveling on duty for a maximum stay of 72 hours.
-- passengers arriving from Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa, Zambia or Zimbabwe.
-7. Passengers could be subject to a COVID-19 test upon arrival.
+4. Passengers could be subject to a COVID-19 test upon arrival.